-Carey Walovich, MPH, Grants Chair – Carey is a grants and program management professional.
-She previously worked with the Fistula Foundation to improve access to obstetric fistula repair surgery throughout Africa and Southeast Asia and with the International Centre for Diarrhoeal Research in Bangladesh to track the country’s cesarean delivery trends.
-While completing her MPH from the Fielding School of Public Health at UCLA, she led the grassroots organization Creating Space, to create safe lactation spaces in public universities.
-She currently lives in Brooklyn, New York.
+Carey is a grants and program management professional.
+She previously worked at the Fistula Foundation to improve access to obstetric fistula repair surgery throughout Africa and Southeast Asia and with the International Centre for Diarrhoeal Research in Bangladesh to track the country’s cesarean delivery trends.
+She currently serves as Senior Practice Specialist, Global Health Division at Chemonics International.
+Carey completed her MPH from the Fielding School of Public Health at UCLA and BA from St. Mary’s College of California.

-Alicia Majeau, MSc, Member-at-Large – Alicia served as a Healthy Villages summer intern with UVP in 2011 and returned to Iganga District in the summer of 2012 as a team leader.
-Following her experiences with UVP, she went on to receive her Master’s of Science from Johns Hopkins’ Bloomberg School of Public Health and is currently pursuing a PhD in Tropical Medicine at Tulane University.
-With this background in molecular microbiology, Alicia’s interests lie in combining laboratory-based approaches of disease control with hands-on public health interventions.
-Email: Alicia ( at ) UgandaVillageProject.org
+With a background in molecular microbiology, Alicia’s interests lie in combining laboratory-based approaches of disease control with hands-on public health interventions.
+Alicia served as a Healthy Villages summer intern with UVP in 2011 and returned to Iganga District in the summer of 2012 as a team leader.
+Following her experiences with UVP, she went on to receive her MS from Johns Hopkins’ Bloomberg School of Public Health and is currently pursuing a PhD in Tropical Medicine at Tulane University.

-Stephanie Ullrich, MPA, Member-at-Large – Stephanie is passionate about the intersection between food security, forced migration, livelihoods, and innovation.
+Stephanie is passionate about the intersection between food security, forced migration, livelihoods, and innovation.
 She is a results-oriented development practitioner with experience working internationally and in the U.S., with multilaterals, government agencies, universities, and nonprofits.
-She recently worked with the United Nations migration agency IOM, the U.S. Congress on agriculture and oversight, and with United Nations Development Programme supporting environment and disaster risk reduction projects.
-Stephanie is currently a USAID Donald M. Payne International Development Fellow.
-Email: Stephanie ( at ) UgandaVillageProject.org
+She currently serves as Foreign Service Officer at USAID and recently worked with the United Nations migration agency IOM, the U.S. Congress on agriculture and oversight, and with the United Nations Development Programme supporting environment and disaster risk reduction projects.
+Stephanie completed her MPA at Columbia University and BA at University of California, Berkeley.